withastro/astro/docs/src/pages/guides/deploy.md

 ## Google Cloud

-different from most available deploy options here, [Google Cloud](https://cloud.google.com) requires some UI clicks to deploy projects.
+Different from most available deploy options here, [Google Cloud](https://cloud.google.com) requires some UI clicks to deploy projects.
 (Most of these actions can also be done using the gcloud CLI).

 ### Cloud Run

-1. Create a new GCP project, or select one you already have
+1. Create a new GCP project, or select one you already have.

-2. Make sure the Cloud Run API is enabled
+2. Make sure the Cloud Run API is enabled.

-3. Create a new service
+3. Create a new service.

-4. use a container from Docker Hub or build your own using [Cloud Build](https://cloud.google.com/build)
+4. Use a container from Docker Hub or build your own using [Cloud Build](https://cloud.google.com/build).

-5. Configure a port from which the files are served
+5. Configure a port from which the files are served.

-6. Enable public access by adding a new permission to `allUsers` called `Cloud Run Invoker`
+6. Enable public access by adding a new permission to `allUsers` called `Cloud Run Invoker`.

 ### Cloud Storage

-1. Create a new GCP project, or select one you already have
+1. Create a new GCP project, or select one you already have.

-2. Create a new bucket under [Cloud Storage](https://cloud.google.com/storage)
+2. Create a new bucket under [Cloud Storage](https://cloud.google.com/storage).

-3. give it a name and other required settings
+3. Give it a name and other required settings.

-4. Upload your `dist` folder into it or upload using [Cloud Build](https://cloud.google.com/build)
+4. Upload your `dist` folder into it or upload using [Cloud Build](https://cloud.google.com/build).

-5. Enable public acces by adding a new permission to `allUsers` called `Storage Object Viewer`
+5. Enable public access by adding a new permission to `allUsers` called `Storage Object Viewer`.

-6. Edit the website configuration and add `ìndex.html` as entrypoint and `404.html` as errorpage
+6. Edit the website configuration and add `ìndex.html` as entrypoint and `404.html` as errorpage.

 ## Google Firebase